Windham Hill Records: Origin

-Defining the brand
+Ackerman and co-founder Robinson started selling the label's albums themselves, loading their Volvo station wagon with the label's catalog and selling to bookstores and health food stores across the California coast.

+Style

 Windham Hill produced music that was difficult to define, with elements of classical, folk, and jazz, nearly all of it instrumental, acoustic, and mellow.
 California-based Tower Records stores gave Windham Hill its own section.
 Billboard magazine called the music soft jazz in 1983, but later listed the label as new age.
 The roster included acoustic guitarists Michael Hedges, David Cullen, John Doan, and Andrew York.
 The label's albums topped the New Age and Contemporary Jazz charts in Billboard magazine.
 Albums of solo piano by George Winston crossed over into the Pop and Folk charts.
 Seven albums by Winston have been certified Gold and Platinum by the Recording Industry Association of America (RIAA).

+By 1982, the label had grown over 300% and was bringing in revenues in the millions.
+Ackerman and Robinson expanded Windham Hill's presence from Palo Alto, opening offices in Seattle, Los Angeles, and later New York City.
+They hired a staff of talented friends whom they respected in the music industry, including Jeff Heiman, Steve Backer, and Sam Sutherland to run the other offices.
+Thanks in large part to the success of George Winston's albums Autumn and later December, Jerry Moss offered to Windham Hill a lucrative distribution arrangement with A&M Records to partially finance and distribute all of Windham Hill's record, cassette and newly created Compact Disc catalog.
+Ackerman booked music studios primarily in the Bay Area that prioritized high fidelity and later digital audio recording and mastering to record the label's artists and albums.
+He also championed utilizing catalog samplers that featured his personal favorite tracks on recently released albums of the label's artists.
+These proved to be the most successful-selling albums on the label and inspired a multitude of themed compilation albums for the record label.
+Partially inspired by his love of Gregorian Chant, and the success of December, Ackerman asked music producer Dawn Atkinson to start the Windham Hill Winter Solstice series of albums, a multi-platinum selling series of Holiday-themed music that ran from 1985 to 2007, and featured tracks composed and performed by the label's then-current roster of artists.

-The staff concentrated on the quality of recording and pressing.
-Anne Robinson, a student of design, produced covers that were minimal, with a centered photograph of nature surrounded by a large area, usually white, with the artist and album name in Avant Garde Gothic.
+Anne Robinson, a student of design, was the primary designer of the majority of the albums' cover art.
+She produced covers that were minimal, with a centered photograph of nature surrounded by a large area, usually white, with the artist and album name in Avant Garde Gothic.
 The albums were packaged in loose plastic rather than tight cellophane, and distributed in health-food stores and book stores.
+Robinson later brought in Candace Upman to act as Chief Album Designer, supervising all of the album cover art through 1996.